adamyy/Butterfly/README.md

 - parcelable objects and their arrays
 - serializable objects

-This project is still at 0.1.0 version.
-More features will be added later on.
-Such as shared element transitions. :D
+More features will be added later on. :D

-Also I didn't write enough tests yet. :(

 To use Butterfly, you need to add `butterfly-annotations`, `butterfly-api`, `butterfly-compiler` as modules to your app.
 And then in your app level gradle, put: